Making Your First Game

 The most simple and basic answer is that making your own game can be 100% entirely free.
 This comment is of course, assuming that you are capable of providing the programming, art, music, business, and marketing required with watching your game project.
 In many examples of Indie Games, a single developer, or a group of […]

 If you have never made a finished game before making a clone is an excellent idea.
 Making a clone can be fun, adding different features to a "boring" clone and make it into something new and exciting can be very satisfying.
 One user from TIGsource talks about spicing up their clone: The first full game […]

 Making your first game can be daunting from the beginning, but by applying good process and staying consistent with your work will pay its dividends in due time.
 Coming up with an idea, however, requires a bit more creative and imaginative worldview.
 Of course there are many games which exists as “clones” of other games, […]

 Sploder is one of the easiest ways to create games playable in a browser.
 With a visual editing interface, you can quickly spin up your own games very quickly, with no coding required.
 Make a platformer, a physics puzzle game, and even 3d games, your limit is your imagination.
 How to Use Sploder.
 Sploder is […]

-So, here you have it, months of work in turmoil and despair and do you have your first game, you publish it to the distribution platform of your choice, and then wait.
-Days layer, few downloads, few views, few reviews— what the heck!
-Here's where the rollercoaster begins.
-If you’ve had a similar experience like […]
+So, here you have it, months of work in turmoil and despair and you have your first game, you publish it to the distribution platform of your choice, and then wait.
+Waiting can sometimes be excruciating, especially if it's your first game, but waiting is inevitable, as you need to give time for the players […]

 Self publishing in many ways can be easier than finding a publisher, but in many aspects it will require much more work from your end.
 Self-publishing relies on a large list of connections, marketing copy, media and assets to go with your press releases, social media announcements, website and digital store assets.
 From day 1, […]